Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Experiments

+Firstly, SEHT demonstrates its superb effectiveness in improving generalization by providing the highest test accuracy on CIFAR-10.
+Furthermore, both SEHT-H and SEHT-D have relatively small standard errors, which means they are stable in their performance.

+Our first observation falls on comparison with classical regularization and data augmentation methods. it is surprising to find out that Jacobian regularization and Dropblock method have even worse performance than the baseline with Weight-Decay.
+Confidence Penalty and Label Smoothing are two popular regularization methods that penalize the prediction distribution widely adopted for training a model with better generalization ability.
+They indeed surpass the baseline performance but with the limited improvement of 0.4\%.
+The best results among this category is data augmentation with MixUp~\citep{mixup} that provides a 95.39\% accuracy, but our method still consistently provide competitive or better results under different hyperparameter settings.

-In \citet{yiyangdenage}'s experiment, they got test accuracy 88.13 on CIFAR-10 with ResNet-18, which is much worse than our result: 95.37 with SEHT-D (maxIter=1, prob=0.01) and 94.49 with SEHT-D (maxIter=10, prob=0.05).
-Moreover, their improvement based on their methods is only 0.02 for full-network method and 0.10 for middle-network method.
-Our Hessian regularization method improves the model 1.37 on test accuracy with SEHT-D (maxIter=1, prob=0.01) and improves 1.49 on test accuracy with SEHT-D (maxIter=10, prob=0.05), which is much more than their improvement.
+Recent work such as Vanilla~\citep{bregman}, MM + FRL~\citep{fine}, Lookahead~\citep{look} provide inferior accuracy to the proposed SEHT-D. In \citet{yiyangdenage}'s experiment, they got test accuracy 88.13\% on CIFAR-10 with ResNet-18, which is much worse than our result: 95.37\% with SEHT-D (maxIter=1, prob=0.01) and 95.49\% with SEHT-D (maxIter=10, prob=0.05).
+Moreover, their improvement is only 0.02\% for full-network and 0.10\% for middle-network.
+Our Hessian regularization method improves the model 1.37\% on test accuracy with SEHT-D (maxIter=1, prob=0.01) and improves 1.49\% on test accuracy with SEHT-D (maxIter=10, prob=0.05), which are much more than their improvement.
+These results demonstrate the effectiveness of penalizing the Hessian trace.

+Secondly, we provide different setting combinations of the maxIter parameter and the prob parameter.
+A trade-off can be found between computational cost and performance.
+SEHT-H achieves the best performance regardless of training efficiency.
+On the other hand, SEHT-D(maxIter=1, prob=0.01) only requires $1.2\times$ training time of the baseline and SEHT-D (maxIter=1, prob=0.05) costs only $1.3\times$ of the baseline, while SEHT-H is much slower.
+The larger maxIter and prob are, the more time it would take in the algorithm.
+As a result, SEHT-D achieves a balance between performance and time efficiency in this experiment.

-In Figure \ref{fig1}, we compared the convergence speed and test accuracy on SEHT-D and SEHT-H with different parameters.
-Our SEHT-D and SEHT-H have faster convergence than baseline.
-When increasing maxIter and prob, our SEHT-D shows better performance.
+Finally, the convergence results are is provided in Figure \ref{fig1}, where we compared the convergence speed and test accuracy on SEHT-D and SEHT-H with different parameters.
+It's interesting to notice that although setting different maxIter and prob can lead to different convergence trajectories, they all fall into a similar range of accuracy that clearly diverges from the baseline.
+This also provides evidence that SEHT may find a better minima by jumping out of stable equilibrium points.

+In short, our SEHT-D and SEHT-H converge faster and better than the baseline.
+When increasing maxIter and prob, our SEHT-D shows better test accuracy but costs more time.